HMS Queen Emma

 HMS Queen Emma was a commando troop ship of the Royal Navy during the Second World War.
 Built as a civilian passenger liner in 1939 by De Schelde at Vlissingen, she was named the MS Koningin Emma, after Queen Emma of the Netherlands, and operated by Stoomvaart Maatschappij Zeeland (SMZ) (The Zealand Steamship Company) between Flushing and Harwich, along with her sister ship, MS Prinses Beatrix.
 After fleeing to Britain after the German invasion in 1940, she was requisitioned by the British Ministry of War Transport, renamed HMS Queen Emma and converted to a troopship at Harland and Wolff's yard in Belfast.
 During the war her main role was transporting British Commandos, and she participated in the Lofoten Islands Raid and the Dieppe Raid.
 She had the advantage of a high speed that allowed hit and run operations.
 Later designated as a Landing Ship, Infantry (Medium) she took part in the landings in North Africa, Sicily and Normandy.
 She operated in the Indian Ocean, and in the Dutch East Indies after the end of the war.
 In 1946 Queen Emma was returned to her owners and continued to operate as ferry from the Hook of Holland until 1969, when she was scrapped in Antwerp, Belgium.

 Construction

-The MS Koningin Emma was ordered by the Zeeland Steamship Company (SMZ) in December 1937 to operate between Vlissingen (Flushing) and Harwich.
+The MS Koningin Emma was ordered by the Stoomvaart Maatschappij Zeeland (SMZ) in December 1937 to operate between Vlissingen (Flushing) and Harwich.
 The keel was laid on 7 May 1938 at the De Schelde shipyard at Vlissingen, and the ship was launched on 14 January 1939 by Queen Wilhelmina.
 However the Emma stuck on the slipway and it took more than four hours to free her.

 During sea trials Koningin Emma made more than 24.5 kn which was 1.5 kn more than was contractually agreed.
 On 19 May 1939 the ship was handed over to the SMZ.
 It had a gross tonnage of 4,135 tons and was capable of carrying 1,800 passengers.
 Propulsion was provided by two 2-stroke Sulzer diesel engines with a total output of 12,500 shp.